iamsrajachauhan/InstaCart/README.md

 - When do customers tend to spend the most?
 - How can product price ranges improve marketing strategies?
 - Which product departments are most popular?
-- How do customer demographics and behaviors vary in terms of brand loyalty, regional differences, and purchasing patterns?
+- How do customer demographics and behaviours vary in terms of brand loyalty, regional differences, and purchasing patterns?

 ## Data Source
 The project leverages open-source datasets from Instacart, complemented by specially created customer datasets.
 These resources are integral to addressing the outlined business questions.

 - [Instacart Data Sets](https://www.instacart.com/datasets/grocery-shopping-2017)

 ## Stakeholders